From here on in, we assume you have a tidy dataset. That is all the dataset setup has been done. We focus now on the analysis and reporting.

 Making a table

-If you are in the Variable Summaries view: Select a variable in the Accordion, and then drag it on top of another variable.
+If you are in the Variable Summaries view: Select a variable in the Variable Sidebar and then drag it on top of another variable.

-- You will notice the cursor changes to the open hand icon when you hover over a variable in the Accordion.
+- You will notice the cursor changes to the open hand icon when you hover over a variable in the Variable Sidebar.

 - Left-click and drag the variable over to the right… without letting go (yet).